medkaun/task-app/README.md

 In this page you can:
 -add, edit and delete tasks
 -upload, edit and delete files
+-get email reminders three days before the deadline of a task

 It also has a 'reset password' function in case a user forgets it.